oauth-wg/oauth-selective-disclosure-jwt/main.md

 salt and the claim value, in the JSON notation: `["6qMQvRL5haj","Peter"]`.
 The salt values and the hashes are Base64url encoded, trailing `=` removed.
-Note that the precise JSON encoding can vary, and therefore, the JSON encodings are sent to the holder along with the JWS-SD, as described below.
+Note that the precise JSON encoding can vary, and therefore, the JSON encodings are sent to the holder along with the SD-JWS, as described below.

 TODO: Consider using Base85 instead.

-The JWS-SD is then signed by the issuer, to create a document like the following (shortened for presentation):
+The SD-JWS is then signed by the issuer, to create a document like the following (shortened for presentation):

 `eyJhbGciOiAiUlMyNTYifQ.eyJpc3MiOiAiaHR0cHM6Ly9leGFtcGxlLmNvbS9pc3N1ZXIiLCAic3ViX2p3ayI6IHsT(...)DRyTmhCMzkzMWNNPSIsICJhZGRyZXNzIjogIlNxVHhiMU8zSEZnVEdnYkw3d1EyZ3o5akNiUFdWclB0NmZxWE1ZbXhKNPSJ9fQ.cHNaU6b9hvVRNevXlPlmKCr6n-LHgvGcAYwAtBi6YIKPqqfIiBG1L-eo4wPTY-Fo4FYHJ5iJ3InGSxwlWboxwcAZ-cdedhfBmw`

-# JWS-SD Salt/Value Container
+# SD-JWS Salt/Value Container

-Besides the JWS-SD itself, the holder needs to learn the raw claim values that are contained in the JWS-SD, along with the precise input to the hash calculation, and the salts.
+Besides the SD-JWS itself, the holder needs to learn the raw claim values that are contained in the SD-JWS, along with the precise input to the hash calculation, and the salts.

 The issuer therefore creates a Salt/Value Container (SVC) as follows: